sambo4873/jss7-attack-simulator/README.md

 ## Downloads

-Current nightly builds can be downloaded from the project's [Jenkins CI Server](https://jensen.ninja/jenkins/).
+Builds can be downloaded from the project's [Jenkins CI Server](https://jensen.ninja/jenkins/).

 ## Instructions